Knlsharma/blog/about.md

 title: About
 published: true
 ---
-The blog aims for sharing knowledge new technology and programming related stuff especially for Java programmers, developers to develop and to contribute more.
+The Techblog aims for sharing knowledge new technology and programming related stuff especially for Java programmers, developers to develop and to contribute more.
 As a reader, it helps you to keep updated in this technological era.

 ![knl]({{site.baseurl}}/kunal blog.jpg)